Zaid-Ajaj/Fable.DateFunctions/README.md

 # Fable.DateFunctions

 Fable binding for popular [date-fns](https://date-fns.org/), a library for date manipulation.
 This binding implements the imports as 120+ extension methods for `DateTime` instances (and a couple of static members for `DateTime`).
-32 Languages are supported for formatting dates.
+32 Languages are supported for formatting dates, see [live demo](https://zaid-ajaj.github.io/Fable.DateFunctions/).

 ## Installation
 Install the binding from Nuget